A world where everyone has a decent place to live.

 Who We Are

 Habitat for Humanity of Morgan County, founded in 1990, is a locally run affiliate of Habitat for Humanity International.
 Our mission is to build families and communities by eliminating poverty housing in Morgan County, Alabama, and by making simple, decent, affordable housing a matter of conscience.
 Habitat is a non-profit, ecumenical, grassroots Christian housing ministry.
-Since its founding, 60 houses have been built providing those new homeowners safe, quality housing in Morgan County.
-View some of our recently constructed homes in our Photo Gallery.
+Since its founding, dozens of houses have been built providing those new homeowners safe, quality housing in Morgan County.
+View some of our recently constructed homes in our Photo Gallery or on our Facebook page.

 How Habitat Works